inogs/LTRANS_Zlev/LTRANS_Zlev_user_manual.md

 ##### 3.3 Choosing a cluster's configuration

-The makefile is already configured to run on one of the following clusters.
+The makefile is already configured to run on one of the following clusters/systems.

 ```
 IFORT_UMCES